 The development of railway greatly reduced the importance of the harbour before it was demolished.

-(left) Palazzo Borghese: the "keyboard"; (right) detail of its decoration (you may wish to see its laughing masks)
+(left) Palazzo Borghese: the "keyboard"; (right) detail of its decoration (see its laughing masks)

-The "Harpsichord" is the name given to Palazzo Borghese because of its overall shape; its small side facing the river is called the keyboard; it was the last section of the palace to be built and it was designed by Flaminio Ponzio in 1612-614; some changes were made in 1671-678 by Carlo Rainaldi.
+The "Harpsichord" is the name given to Palazzo Borghese because of its overall shape; its small side facing the river is called the keyboard; it was the last section of the palace to be built and it was designed by Flaminio Ponzio in 1612-1614; some changes were made in 1671-1678 by Carlo Rainaldi.
 The decoration heavily relied on the Borghese heraldic symbols (eagles and dragons).
-This section of the palace houses the Spanish Embassy to Italy, whereas Palazzo di Spagna houses that to the Holy See.
+This section of the palace houses the Spanish Embassy to Italy, whereas Palazzo di Spagna houses that to the Holy See and the residence of the ambassador is at Casino Giraud.

 Excerpts from Giuseppe Vasi 1761 Itinerary related to this page: